MailBeez/mailbeez-documentation/pages/03.documentation/05.sitebeez/01.site_signup/default.en.md

     <div data-sitebeez-trigger="custom_code">my custom button</div>

 Click on this element to open the registration dialog.
 Please customize the html code to match your needs.

+## Open Sign-Up form through URL

+You can access the sign-up form directly through following URL:

+    <server-url>mailhive.php?m=mb_newsletter&ma=signup

+You can prefill an email address by adding the parameter `email` like in the following example:

+    <server-url>mailhive.php?m=mb_newsletter&ma=signup&email=test@test.com